 - subventions for direct production costs, costs of publication in electronic media;

-- payment to the principal researcher(s) in lieu of salary or replacement teaching costs;
+- payment to the applicant in lieu of salary or replacement teaching costs;

 Who can apply

-- Applications are open to all researchers who have obtained a PhD (viva voce must have been passed by the application deadline) and who are within seven years of receiving their PhDs at the start of the term of the grant period.
-Therefore you must have obtained your PhD on or after 19th February 2014.
+- Applications are open to all researchers who have obtained a PhD (viva voce must have been passed by the application deadline) and who are within seven years of receiving their PhD at the start of the term of the grant period.
+Therefore you must have obtained your PhD on or after 10th February 2016.
 Candidates with PhDs awarded before that date will not be eligible.*